 What do you do at the Science Center?

 I am the Academic Programs Coordinator.
 My priorities are to help organize, plan, manage and develop center-wide student programs.
-I have been involved with NOAA’s Ernest F. Hollings undergraduate scholarships, Educational Partnership Program undergraduate scholarships, and Experiential Research & Training Opportunities.
-Locally, I have also been involved with NOAA’s Cooperative Institute for the North Atlantic Region, hosted at Woods Hole Oceanographic Institution, NOAA Fisheries’ Woods Hole Science Aquarium, and PEP.
+I work with students at the Center who have been involved with NOAA’s Ernest F. Hollings undergraduate scholarships, Educational Partnership Program undergraduate scholarships, and Experiential Research & Training Opportunities.
+Locally, I have also worked with NOAA Fisheries students involved with NOAA’s Cooperative Institute for the North Atlantic Region, hosted at Woods Hole Oceanographic Institution, and with summer interns at the center's Woods Hole Science Aquarium and with PEP.

 I also provide avenues for students to network and further their knowledge of opportunities, and assist with on-boarding and welcoming new students to the center.
 I help build connections across internship programs.

 Most of the year, and especially during the summer, my time is spent preparing for the arrival of the PEP students and assisting with program logistics.
 I also travel on PEP recruitment trips to campuses of HBCUs or minority serving institutions.
 I go to scientific conferences to meet and encourage students to apply to the program.

 A major focus of my work is diversity and inclusion.
 This is through NOAA-centered events or committees and local efforts with partner institutions, such as the Woods Hole Diversity Advisory Committee.
 I contribute ideas, time, and effort toward making representation of people from a multitude of backgrounds a priority.

 What do you like most about your position?